RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Recursion By Building a Decimal to Binary Converter/README.md

 If you're still confused about how it works under the hood, don't worry.
 Next, you'll create a simple animation to help you understand what's happening each step of the way.
 Create a new function called showAnimation.
 Leave the body of the function empty for now.

+You'll show the animation when users try to convert the decimal number 5 to binary, so you'll need to add a check for that within your checkUserInput() function.

+Now your showAnimation() function is set up.
+But if you look closely at your checkUserInput() function, you'll notice that it's not very DRY – you're calling parseInt() to convert numberInput.value into a number several times.
+A simple way to fix this is to create a new variable to store the converted number.
+Then you only have to convert the number once and can use it throughout the function.
+Create a new variable called inputInt and assign it the number converted from numberInput.value.
+Replace all instances of parseInt(numberInput.value) with inputInt.